How to Correctly Load an Excavator on a Trailer

 Step 1: Choose the Right Trailer for Excavator or Mini-Excavator Shipping

 Picking the appropriate equipment trailer is an essential step in the process since one that cannot handle the excavator’s weight poses a severe safety risk.
 Standard towing and weight-carrying capacities like GVWR (Gross Vehicle Weight Rating) are assigned to trailers by their manufacturers.
 GVWR includes the trailer’s weight and the maximum weight it can pull.
 The weight of the excavator plus the trailer’s weight must not exceed the assigned GVWR.
 Towing weights heavier than that are unsafe and can result in a fine.
+Some of the trailers to choose from include step deck trailers, tilt deck trailers, removable gooseneck trailers, and flatbed trailers.
+The weight of your mini digger or full-size excavator will help you determine the right trailer for the job.

 Step 2: Park on Level Ground